 - Programs & Tools: Comprehensive compliance programs and supporting tools contributing to internal controls and overall governance

-- Monitoring & Reporting: Tracking of compliance-related data; performing internal and external reporting
+- Monitoring & Reporting: Tracking of compliance-related data; perform internal and external reporting

 - Case Management: Timely response to reports of misconduct and implementation of corrective actions

-- Continuous Improvement: Based on and applying to all compliance program elements
+- Continuous Improvement: Based on and applicable to all compliance program elements

 We continuously review our compliance portfolio and update our initiatives and programs where necessary.
 This approach reflects new requirements as well as internal and external risks, such as those resulting from amendments to legislation, relevant industry codes or changes affecting our company.
-We discuss current compliance matters, trends and goals with our stakeholders, both internally within our compliance organization and externally with our stakeholders and business partners.
+We discuss current compliance matters, trends and goals with our stakeholders, both internally within our compliance organization and externally.
 We keep the focus on our people by ensuring the availability of appropriate resources and skills, maintaining clear roles and responsibilities and based on employee feedback, setting aligned and harmonized goals.
 We also ensure that our organizational structure is up to date and meets business needs.

-Our Group Compliance Officer oversees approximately 94 Compliance Officers and Compliance experts around the world.
-The Compliance Officers implement our compliance program within their respective areas of responsibility (adapting to local legislation, if legally required) and receive guidance from our Group Compliance Center of Expertise.
+Our Chief Compliance Officer oversees all Compliance departments and the underlying Compliance Officers and Compliance experts around the world.
+The Compliance Officers implement our compliance program within their respective areas of responsibility (adapting to local regulations) and receive guidance from our Group Compliance Center of Expertise.
 This is a centralized body that drives the design and evolution of our compliance program across all business sectors and Group functions.

 As part of the Group Compliance Center of Expertise, our global team for coordinating transparency reporting is responsible for implementing current and upcoming transparency reporting requirements in the Healthcare business sector – including those of the European Federation of Pharmaceutical Industries and Associations (EFPIA) and the United States Physician Payments Sunshine Act.
 More information on our Healthcare governance and compliance activities can be found in the Responsible interactions with health systems section.